Our Team

 trainer

 John Swaney has come to dog training after a full career in construction engineering — a change he delights in.
 John started his dog training pursuits when he adopted a German shepherd, named Ginger, at which point he looked into becoming part of a search and rescue team that uses their dogs to assist area law enforcement in finding missing persons.
 In 2010, he became a member of a local volunteer K9 search and rescue team and realized this was where he and Ginger were meant to be.
-Sadly, in 2022, Ginger passed on at age 15.
-However, her “brother,” Hogan, who John adopted in 2014 is carrying on the work that Ginger started with his national certification beginning in 2016 and re-certification every two years.
-John and Hogan stand ready with their team members when called upon as needed by law enforcement agencies to bring home those that have gone missing.
+In 2014 Hogan joined the family and the mission of bringing home those who have gone missing.
+Even after Ginger’s and Hogan’s passing John continued to volunteer with the group standing ready with his team members when called upon as needed by law enforcement agencies.
+And little shepherd girl named Inge recently joined John’s family and we are expecting wonderful things from her!

 John is a 2016 graduate of the CATCH Canine Trainers Academy and a Certified Professional Dog Trainer-Knowledge Assessed (CPDT-KA).
 John teaches a variety of classes including basic obedience on different levels and canine nose work.